Finmeccanica unit says India did not cancel helicopter order

 The British-based subsidiary said it was confident it would prove that all its past and present managers had conducted themselves in accordance with the law.

-India has frozen payments for the AgustaWestland helicopters pending an inquiry after Italian police earlier this week arrested the former head of Finmeccanica SIFI.MI, Giuseppe Orsi, for allegedly paying bribes to Indian politicians to win the contract.
+India has frozen payments for the AgustaWestland helicopters pending an inquiry after Italian police earlier this week arrested the former head of Finmeccanica, Giuseppe Orsi, for allegedly paying bribes to Indian politicians to win the contract.

 Three of the helicopters have already been delivered.